dicaso/pyni/README.md

 sanity check: check clustering in visualized network (cytoscape e.g.)

-with random walk weights are in any case normolized with weight they become proportional
+with random walk weights are in any case normalised with weight they become proportional

 PLANNING